SurveyCompo/surveycompo-doc/docs/customization.md

 If you want to display inputs in a given number of columns, you can also set the `layoutColumnWidth` to a percentage value that allows multiple columns to fit within the 100% width of the block. for example, if you want to display inputs in 2 columns, you can set the `layoutColumnWidth` to `50%`. and if you want to display inputs in 3 columns, you can set the `layoutColumnWidth` to `33%`.
 The layout engine will then automatically adjust the number of columns based on the available space, taking into account the gaps between columns.

-If you set a percentage value for `layoutColumnWidth` that is larger than 50%, the layout engine will display the inputs in a single column with 100% width.
-This is the layout engine's way of optimizing the layout for the best user experience.
-If you want inputs to be displayed in a single column without occupying the full width, you can set the `layoutColumnCount` to `1`.
+If you set a percentage value for `layoutColumnWidth` that is larger than 50%, the layout engine will display the inputs in a single column.

 Lastly, if you set a value for `layoutColumnWidth` that exceeds the available space, for example, 110%, a horizontal scroll bar will appear.
 This is because the layout engine tries to accommodate the specified column width, even if it exceeds the available space.

+### **`layoutColumnAutoFit`**

+When `layoutColumnCount` is set to `0`, the layout engine has the flexibility to adjust the column widths.
+By default, it will automatically optimize the column widths to fill the entire horizontal space.
+For instance, if you set `layoutColumnWidth` to `60%`, the layout engine will display inputs in a single column with full width (100%) instead of the specified 60% width.
+To prevent this automatic adjustment, set `layoutColumnAutoFit` to `false`.

+Please note that `layoutColumnAutoFit` is only effective when `layoutColumnCount` is set to `0`.
+If you've specified a certain number of columns using `layoutColumnCount`, the layout engine will adhere to the specified column width, regardless of the `layoutColumnAutoFit` setting.

 ### **`layoutFlow`**

 The `layoutFlow` key controls the direction in which the inputs are displayed within a multi-column layout.
-By default, `layoutFlow` is set to `row`, which means the inputs are arranged in a row from left to right.
-If you change `layoutFlow` to `column`, the inputs will be arranged in a column from top to bottom.
+By default, `layoutFlow` is set to `ROW`, which means the inputs are arranged in a row from left to right.
+If you change `layoutFlow` to `COLUMN`, the inputs will be arranged in a column from top to bottom.

 ![Customization - Block Layout 3](assets/images/customize-block-layout3.png){: .md .center .embedded}